 The threat of the Xylella

-Along the way, in addition to pine trees, we find terraces of olive and almond trees.
-These crops are seriously threatened by Xylella Fastidiosa .
+Along the way, in addition to dense pine forests, we find terraces of olive and almond trees.
+This traditional crop has suffered a significant decline as a result of the plague caused by the Xylella Fastidiosa bacterium.

-A serious problem caused by the bacteria that arrived from Italy via the Balearic Islands, and that has already caused many almond trees to be uprooted.
+A serious problem that has already caused hundreds of almond trees to be uprooted throughout the valley and thousands in the province.
 If you want to know more, I recommend you watch the following video:

 Bonus: Video